CRM · Oshawa

 Exactly what you get

 A CRM that thinks in programs and part numbers.
 Every OEM account shows its programs, each program shows its quoted parts with pricing and price-down obligations, and each part shows its PPAP gate and open ECRs.
 Scorecard data flows onto the account so your business reviews start from truth, not a scramble.
-It pairs naturally with an ERP (Enterprise Resource Planning) for the order side, a helpdesk for customer service requests, and business intelligence dashboards for win-rate and scorecard trends.
+It pairs naturally with an ERP (Enterprise Resource Planning) for the order side, a helpdesk for customer service requests, and business intelligence (BI) dashboards for win-rate and scorecard trends.

 How to choose a developer in Oshawa